-PAFn - POLLED BUS
+PAFn BUS EXPANSION-POLLED MODE

-If FM is HIGH at master reset then the $\overline{PAF}n$ bus operates in Polled (looped) mode.
-In polled mode the $\overline{PAF}n$ bus automatically cycles through the 2 quadrants within the device regardless of how many queues have been setup in the part.
-Every rising edge of the WCLK causes the next quadrant to be loaded on the $\overline{PAF}n$ bus.
-The device configured as the master (MAST input tied HIGH), will take control of the $\overline{PAF}n$ after \overline{MRS} goes LOW.
-For the whole WCLK cycle that the first quadrant is on $\overline{PAF}n$ the FSYNC ($\overline{PAF}n$ bus sync) output will be HIGH, for the 2nd quadrant, this FSYNC output will be LOW.
-This FSYNC output provides the user with a mark with which they can synchronize to the $\overline{PAF}n$ bus, FSYNC is always HIGH for the WCLK cycle that the first quadrant of a device is present on the $\overline{PAF}n$ bus.
+If FM is HIGH at Master Reset then the $\overline{PAF}n$ bus operates in Polled (Looped) mode.
+In polled mode the $\overline{PAF}n$ bus automatically cycles through the devices connected in expansion.
+In expansion mode one device will be set as the Master, MAST input tied HIGH, all other devices will have MAST tied LOW.
+The master device is the first device to take control of the $\overline{PAF}n$ bus and place the \overline{PAF} status of its queues onto the bus on the first rising edge of WCLK after the \overline{MRS} input goes HIGH once a Master Reset is complete.
+The FSYNC $\overline{(PAF}$ sync pulse) output of the first device (master device), will be HIGH for one cycle of WCLK indicating that it is has control of the $\overline{PAF}n$ bus for that cycle.

-When devices are connected in expansion mode, only one device will be set as the Master, MAST input tied HIGH, all other devices will have MAST tied LOW.
-The master device is the first device to take control of the PAFn bus and will place its first quadrant on the bus on the rising edge of WCLK after the MRS input goes HIGH.
-For the next 3 WCLK cycles the master device will maintain control of the PAF n bus and cycle its quadrants through it, all other devices hold their PAFn outputs in High-Impedance.
-When the master device has cycled all of its quadrants it passes a token to the next device in the chain and that device assumes control of the PAFn bus and then cycles its quadrants and so on, the PAFn bus control token being passed on from device to device.
-This token passing is done via the FXO outputs and FXI inputs of the devices ("PAF Expansion Out" and "PAF Expansion In").
-The FXO output of the master device connects to the FXI of the second device in the chain and the FXO of the second connects to the FXI of the third and so on.
-The final device in a chain has its FXO connected to the FXI of the first device, so that once the PAFn bus has cycled through all quadrants of all devices, control of the PAFn will pass to the master device again and so on.
-The FSYNC of each respective device will operate independently and simply indicate when that respective device has taken control of the bus and is placing its first quadrant on to the PAFn bus.
+The device also passes a "token" onto the next device in the chain, the next device assuming control of the PAFn bus on the next WCLK cycle.
+This token passing is done via the FXO outputs and FXI inputs of the devices ("PAFn Expansion Out" and "PAFn Expansion In").
+The FXO output of the first device connecting to the FXI input of the second device in the chain, the FXO of the second device connects to the FXI of the third device and so on.
+The FXO of the final device in a chain connects to the FXI of the first device, so that once the PAFn bus has cycled through all devices control is again passed to the first device.
+The FXO output of a device will be HIGH for the WCLK cycle it has control of the bus.